gemmaellis16/memory_game/README.md

 ### **Known Bugs**

-* I had many issues on the mobile display trying to get the hamburger icon to sit on the right in the [navbar](screenshots/mobile-issue.png)so using float:right and position:absolute helped the issue.
+* I had many issues on the mobile display trying to get the buttns to sit in the center in the of the page (screenshots/mobile-issue.png)so using float:right and position:absolute helped the issue.

 [Back to top](#table-of-contents)